ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.27 =
+* Fix for double-line display when showing links on single pages

 = 6.1.26 =
 * Added ability to have shortcodes in large descriptions
 * Added ability to have shortcodes in full-page content